danfuzz/lactoserv/doc/configuration/4-built-in-applications.md

 These may be configurable in a future version, if there is sufficient and reasonable demand:

+* Methods:
+  * This app only responds successfully to the method `GET`.
+Other methods will result in a 401 ("Forbidden") response.
 * Content types:
   * The `Content-Type` headers are based on the file extensions of the files being served.